csseeker/differ/README.md

 - Use `docs/QA.md` as the pre-release validation checklist.
 - Start each release draft from `docs/RELEASE_NOTES_TEMPLATE.md` to keep notes consistent.
 - Package builds manually using the commands in the release playbook, then upload artifacts to GitHub Releases.
-- Generate MSIX installers with `scripts/create-msix.ps1` when you need an installer experience.
+- Generate MSIX installers either by building the `Differ.Package` project in Visual Studio or by running `scripts/create-msix.ps1`.

 ## License